ASHR12/playai-tts/README.md

 PLAY_AI_USER_ID=your_play_ai_user_id
 PLAY_AI_API_KEY=your_play_ai_api_key
 GEMINI_API_KEY=your_gemini_api_key
+FAL_KEY=your fal api key for voice to image application.
 ```

+## Configuration

+`Note Also setup webEmbedId in page.js of voice-to-image`
 Make sure to replace the placeholder values with your actual API keys.

 ## Running the Application